Philosophy, curation, and experience.

 Can you assist with the logistics of planning from abroad?

 While I am not a wedding planner, my local roots and decades of experience in Greece are at your disposal.
-I frequently guide my international couples—especially those traveling from the United States, Canada or Australia—on the best timing for light, hidden location gems, and essential local insights to ensure your day flows with effortless grace.
+I frequently guide my international couples—especially those traveling from the United States, Canada or Australia—on the best times for light, hidden location gems, and essential local insights to ensure your day flows with effortless grace.

 How do you handle travel between the islands?